Selling knowledge graphs-The exciting journey towards the unknownSudhanwa Rajurkar

 - Short Term expectations – Identify must-have features that will bring them parity with competition

 - Long Term expectations – Build USPs for their business

-- Vision – We ask them to dream/imagine what they wish to have in their solution, which they think may not possible in the near future.
+- Vision – We ask them to dream/imagine what they wish to have in their solution, which they think may not be possible in the near future.
 It’s their moonshot!

-This helps us create a data model , connections, entities, metadata with the long term intent, and also helps us deliver on near term expectations
+This helps us create a data model, connections, entities, metadata with the long term intent, and also helps us deliver on near term expectations

-We then collaboratively choose few expectations (based on business importance) and create a short first release plan to deliver these expectations.
+We then collaboratively choose a few expectations (based on business importance) and create a short first release plan to deliver these expectations.

 The Secret Sauce – It may be sounding too simple, but it’s easier said than done.
-Advent of new technology options for implementing Graph storages, Knowledge layers within the KGs have increased since last few years; but the secret sauce is actually in being able to formulate the KG solution to utilize the business data, model it into an interconnected graph that can yield unseen and unknown inferences to satisfy the given expectations.
+With the advent of new technology options for implementing Graph storages, Knowledge layers within the KGs have increased since last few years; but the secret sauce is actually in being able to formulate the KG solution to utilize the business data, model it into an interconnected graph that can yield unseen and unknown inferences to satisfy the given expectations.

-In this journey, we are not only able to deliver these near term expectations; but also uncover new paths in the Knowledge graph to deliver on much more than expected.
+In this journey, we are not only able to deliver these near-term expectations; but also uncover new paths in the Knowledge graph to deliver on much more than expected.
 When the data insights come in, suddenly we can see new paths taking shape.

 One such legendary story is famous as ‘Diapers and Beers’ with Walmart.
 When Walmart deployed KG for their stores, they were astonished to see that the purchase of Beers went up on Friday when Men bought Baby Diapers.
 (Given the impact of the new father planning to enjoy with friends on weekend).
 When they moved these two items together, the sale for both increased.

 These kinds of discoveries can not be predicted upfront as a ‘destination’ while analyzing the data, but that’s where the Magic of Knowledge Graph can lead to.